 SMEM seems to be a very fun and educational atmosphere for everyone of all ages to visit.
 Since the Museum is based in Switzerland, do you get a lot of international tourists as well?

 Yes.
 We have a lot of visits.
-Most of them come from artists who make a stop at Fribourg for a gig and come to visit the deposit.
-Too, it’s quite a unique place, so yes, people come from far away.
+Most of them come from artists who make a stop in Fribourg for a gig and come to visit the deposit.
+Also, it’s quite a unique place, so yes, people do come from far away.

 Are there any electronic instruments that is available to be played by the visiting public?

-It will be the case up from the 1st of September 2018.
-We will open the “playroom.”
-A place with 30 instruments ready to be played and recorded.
-To fund the “playroom,” we will launch a Kickstarter campaign on June 1, 2018.
-It is at the core of our mission : give people access to these instruments.
+It will be the case from the 1st of October 2018!
+We will open the “playroom”, a place with around 30 instruments ready to be played and recorded.
+To fund the “playroom,” we will be launching a Kickstarter campaign on September 1, 2018.
+It is at the core of our mission: giving people access to these instruments.

 Do you have a favorite Electronic Instrument?

 I love the Korg MS-20.
-Never tired of using it.
-I personally own the new reissue (the small one).
+Never get tired of using it.
+I personally own the new reissue (the

 We noticed that the SMEM holds different events and activities, so do you often have Speakers or Music Performances there?